Vishnu1426/CPU_Scheduling_Algorithms/README.md

         All inputs to be assumed as integers

 Output: The execution table with the inputs and completion time, turn around time, and wait time.
-        The order of execution, average turn around time and average wait time when all the processes are considered.
+        The order of execution, average turn around time and average wait time when all the processes are considered is also displayed